 - Memory loss – this may not just be temporary; prolonged loss of memory is possible when brain waves are constantly damaged or intentionally slowing processes

-- Hallucinations – mentioned along with fever in short-term Valium effects, illusions are common when a person chooses to stay in a hazy, semi-conscious condition
+- Hallucinations – mentioned along with fever in short-term Valium effects, hallucinations are common.

 - Difficulty breathing – shortness of breath or an inability to perform natural, automatic, essential body functions is common

 - Heart attack – blood pressure increases while sending each muscle group into shock mode, numbness, and shutdown, preventing blood from reaching the heart